H. perforatum is most commonly used in herbal medicine.

 Reduces Wind/Tension in TCM

 Anodyne – a specific for nerve pain, it has a milder action for inflammatory pain

-A primary herb for nerve pain – typically sharp and shooting – sciatica, shingles, pinched nerves. tooth pain, neuralgia.
+A primary herb for this condition which is typically sharp and shooting – sciatica, shingles, pinched nerves, tooth pain, neuralgia.

 A very effective liver herb if pharmaceuticals are not present

 Can be used in tonic formulas combined with Milky Oats and Skullcap